fugue-project/tutorials/tutorials/extensions/index.md

 [![Slack Status](https://img.shields.io/badge/slack-join_chat-white.svg?logo=slack&style=social)](http://slack.fugue.ai)

-We have previously introduced extensions in the [Getting Started section](../beginner/beginner_extension.ipynb).
+We have previously introduced extensions in the [FugueSQL section](../fugue_sql/extensions.ipynb).
 This section is a more comprehensive guide to extensions in Fugue.
 Extensions are user-created functions that perform operations on DataFrames.
-By converting these functions to the approriate extension, they can be brought into Fugue workflows.
+By converting these functions to the approriate extension, they can be brought into FugueSQL.

 ![](../../images/extensions.svg)